chrisfrank/airmodel/README.md

 		Song.new("Name": "Best Song Ever").save

-		Song.where("Artist Name": "The Beatles", "Composer" : "Harrison")
+		Song.where("Artist Name": "The Beatles", "Composer": "Harrison")

-See lib/airmodel/model.rb for a full list of class and instance methods.
+See lib/airmodel/model.rb for all available methods.

 Contributions